sandinmyjoints/requests-review/review.rst

-APIs are what make it possible to post your Instagram photos to your Facebook timeline, checkin on Foursquare from your iPhone, book a flight on United from Kayak.com, etc. Without APIs, without a way to share units of functionality with each other, each programmer or programming team would be on its own.
+APIs are what make it possible to post your Instagram photos to your Facebook timeline, checkin on Foursquare from your iPhone, book a flight on United from Kayak, etc. Without APIs, without a way to share units of functionality with each other, each programmer or programming team would be on its own.
 Everything would take much, much longer; each programmer would have to reinvent the wheel.